 Tuplets are used to write rhythms beyond the beat divisions usually permitted by the time signature.
-For example, a sixteenth note triplet will divide an eighth note beat into three sixteenth notes instead of two:
+For example, a sixteenth note triplet divides an eighth note beat into three sixteenth notes instead of two:

-In 6/8 time, an eighth note duplet will divide a dotted quarter note into two eighth notes instead of three:
+In 6/8 time, an eighth note duplet divides a dotted quarter note into two eighth notes instead of three: